exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 ``` -->

 Technically, the implementation is still slightly tricky, because the **BioPython** library does not parse the `pdbx_struct_oper_list` category.
-Another Python library with similar API -- **Gemmi**, has a very good support for crystallographic symmetry.
+Another Python library with a similar API -- **Gemmi**, has a very good support for crystallographic symmetry.
 It, however, exposes the information in terms of space groups, instead of the PDB symmetry operation codes.
 Since **FR3D** uses the PDB codes in its output, we need to use them to map the basepairs into atomic coordinates.
+Therefore, we utilize the **mmcif** library to get this information.
-We thus use another library -- **mmcif**, which simply parses the CIF without any additional abstraction.
+As **mmcif** simply parses the CIF without any additional abstraction, we currently use it in addition to **BioPython**.

-PyMOL has a direct support for assembling the biological unit, the [structure only has to be loaded after setting `assembly` flag to 1](https://pymolwiki.org/index.php/Assembly) (see @sec:impl-basepair-img-asy for more details on PyMOL usage).
+PyMOL has a direct support for assembling the biological unit, the [structure only has to be loaded after setting `assembly` flag to 1](https://pymolwiki.org/index.php/Assembly) (more details is in @sec:impl-basepair-img-asy).

 <!-- ### X3DNA DSSR integration